-When I look at my past of almost 60 years of ministry, I can see exactly how God showed his love for me by the blessings I have received in my calling.
-When I contemplate the struggles I have had in my own live and realize that God gave me strength and power to overcome them, I feel God's love.
+When I look at my past of more than 60 years of ministry, I can see exactly how God showed his love for me by the blessings I have received in my calling.
+When I contemplate the struggles, those I have had in my own life, and then realize that God gave me strength and power to overcome them, I feel God's love.
 And when I take the time to think about Easter and what it means for those who choose to profess our faith in Christ, I know God loved me enough to sacrifice his son so that I can experience forgiveness and renewal of life.

-So let me ask you again - this time you don't have to answer out loud - "How do you know God loves you" - will you have a different answer?
+So, let me ask you again, "How do you know God loves you" - will you have a different answer than when I asked the question at the beginning of this message?
 I know I will.
 And let me close with this thought, I am very grateful that God has showed me how much he loves me by putting you into my life.
 Now you can see that I really do have a fondness for stories that have a happy ending.
-Mine isn't ended, but it sure has a lot of happy things going on now.
-Mine sure does show me how I can know God really loves me.
+Mine hasn't ended, but it sure has a lot of happy things going on now.
+My life sure does show me how I can know God really loves me and I can rest in that assurance.